coreos/docs/cluster-management/setup/update-strategies/index.md

 ### Best Effort

 The default setting is for CoreOS to make a `best-effort` to determine if the machine is part of a cluster.
-Currently this logic is very simple: if etcd has started, assume that the machine is part of a cluster.

-If so, use the `etcd-lock` strategy.
+Currently this logic is very simple: if etcd has started, assume that the machine is part of a cluster and use the `etcd-lock` strategy.

 Otherwise, use the `reboot` strategy.